developer-kirill-nefodov/nfter/README.md

 make test     # backend · frontend · contracts
 ```

+171 tests: 79 on the contracts, 48 on the API, 44 in the browser.
+They cover what would actually
-The suite covers what would actually hurt if it broke: that a logged-out token is refused, that
+hurt if it broke — that a logged-out token is refused, that a refresh token cannot be spent twice,
-a refresh token cannot be spent twice, that a SIWE signature cannot be replayed or reused across
+that a SIWE signature cannot be replayed or reused across domains, that a wrong password and an
-domains, that a wrong password and an unknown email are answered identically, and that a network
+unknown email are answered identically, that a referrer is credited out of the fee and never out
+of the buyer's price, that a stale invite cannot revert someone else's purchase, and that a
-failure does not white-screen the app.
+network failure does not white-screen the app.

 ---